Huzaifa785/strivers-a2z-dsa-course/step1-learn-the-basics/day04-space-complexity/notes.md

 whenever you do competitive programming in interviews or on leetcode, gfg or wherever, you run on their servers and not on your machine.

-so at a time many people runs their program on the same server and usually it take 1s to compute a program which means it does approximately 10<sup>8</sup> operations, ignoring constant, lower values and all, it might be something a bit or a bit less, but it's always around 10<sup>8</sup> operations in 1s.
+so at a time many people runs their program on the same server and usually it take 1s to compute a program which means it does approximately 10<sup>8</sup> operations, ignoring constant, lower values and all, it might be something a bit more or a bit less, but it's always around 10<sup>8</sup> operations in 1s.

 for 2s it would be 2 * 10<sup>8</sup> and so on.